-[Note : These were some brief thoughts after the closing of Trump Plaza in 2014.
+[Note from October 2015: These were some brief thoughts after the closing of Trump Plaza in 2014.
 I visited in August 2014 for a final time a few weeks before the property closed.
-Seems appropriate to publish, especially with all of the recent media attention on Donald Trump.]
+It seems appropriate to publish, especially with all of the recent media attention on Donald Trump.]

 The 16th of September 2014 marked the closing of Trump Plaza, Atlantic City.